10: No Such Thing As A Soggy Monk

 And then he pushed a wheelbarrow full of things and he ran around with the wheelbarrow around the field to lose the weight.

-Now, I remember he took off all the black bin bags and it just poured out like a waterfall.
+And I remember he took off all the black bin bags, and it just poured out like a waterfall.
+It was disgusting.

 That's amazing.

-Same reason, I think, to sweat out so much of the water in his body.
+almost scalding hot baths.
+Same reason I think to sweat out so much of the water in his body.

 He does it for a couple of hours, a couple of times a day before a race.

-Yeah, anything that makes him sweat, like sometimes they'll commit a crime near the police, you know, just to see if they get away with it.
+Yeah, anything that makes him sweat.
+Like, sometimes I'll commit a crime near the police, you know, just to see if they get away with it.

 It's like two stones gone.